Tulsa’s New Home for the Arts

 Improve Our Tulsa 3

 Since our building opened in 1977, zero major overhauls have taken place, which means our building is terribly behind its maintenance schedule, behind the times, and lagging far behind what other major cities can offer.
-The $79.7 million, which passed overwhelming in 2024 in the Improve Out Tulsa package, means we can complete important upgrades.
+The $79.7 million, which passed overwhelmingly in 2024 in the Improve Our Tulsa package, means we can complete important upgrades.
 This money completely overhauls our aging dock, it means important HVAC upgrades, it makes the backstage areas ADA accessible, plus a complete upgrade of Chapman Music Hall and few other desperately needed upgrades.

 What Improve Our Tulsa 3 does not do, however, is add any additional patron amenities — such as restrooms, pre- and post-function spaces, and larger lobby spaces — to the building.